tnhtnh/example-aws-landing-zone-accelerator-pipeline/README.md

 *   **Automation:** Automate the validation and deployment of LZA configurations via CI/CD.
 *   **Collaboration:** Facilitate team collaboration on infrastructure configuration.
 *   **Faster Feedback:** By performing LZA configuration tests, we can improve the change failure rate and the time duration for identifying failures.

+Simply, fork this repo and follow the [Getting Started Guide](GETTING_STARTED.md) to manage your configuration in this repository.

 ## Configuration Files (`config/`)